Static electricity is an imbalance of electrical charges in a material.

-- By contact.
+By contact.
 Triboelectric effect Electrons can jump between materials in contact.
-Materials with loosely bonded electrons tend to lose them, while materials with poorly filled outer layers tend to lose them.
+Materials with weakly bonded electrons tend to lose them, while materials with poorly filled outer layers tend to lose them.

-- By heat.
-Pyroelectric effect.
+By heat energy.
+It is called the pyroelectric effect.
 Heating generates a charge separation in the atoms or molecules of certain materials.
-The heat and pressure response are thermodynamically related.

-- By load.
-Electrostatic induction.
-An electrostatic charged object approaching a neutral object causes electrons to pass from the charged object to the neutral one.
+An electrostatically charged object approaching a neutral object causes electrons to pass from the charged object to the neutral one.

 Static electricity is the passage of electrons from one material to another.
 This transfer generates a variation in the electrical charge of the materials.

-The difference between home electricity is that in home electricity the electrons flow continuously.
+The difference between home electricity is that in-home electricity electrons flow continuously.